bq/drag-drop-grid/README.rst

 #.
 In Android Studio go to ``File`` > ``Open`` and select the drag-drop-grid gradle project inside the previous cloned project (that with the green robot icon, the drag-drop-grid library folder not the repository one with the example project inside too).

 #.
-If your are going to use drag-drop-grid for one of your projects, follow the instructions of the `Usage section <https://github.com/bq/drag-drop-grid#usage>`_ in order to installing it in your local repository and add it the dependency needed.
+If your are going to use drag-drop-grid for one of your projects, follow the instructions of the `Usage section <https://github.com/bq/drag-drop-grid#usage>`_ in order to installing it in your local repository and add to it the dependency needed.

 Requirements